kaanaksit/odak/README.md

 ```

 ### Usage
 It is easy as in this recorded session.
 Import it to your code and start designing your next in Optics!
+You can consulte to the [documentation](https://kunguz.github.io/odak) for learning and finding out more ways to use Odak.

 ![alt tag](example.gif)